VeronicaGlez/Disocactus_transcriptome/presentations/Disocactus_project.md

 ![fastQC_out](fastq_out1.jpg)

+**Fig. 5.** fastQC output

-##### Corroborate if adapters were eliminated
+##### 3.3.
+Corroborate if adapters were eliminated

-Using the comand grep I tried to corroborate if the adapters from my data were elimated.
+Using the command grep I tried to corroborate if the adapters from my data were elimated.

 I used the next script